The Master of Science in Physician Assistant Studies program at St. Bonaventure University admits 40 students every January.

 - Obtain 150 hours of acceptable health care experience prior to application to the program with evidence that the 500 hours will be attainable prior to matriculation

 Meeting the above requirements will ensure that the student is given an interview for admission to the program, which is very advantageous to the applicant.
-Admission to PA Studies will be granted if a student has a successful interview.
-An interview is considered successful if the candidate places in the top 50 percent of the interview matrix.
+Admission to the PA Studies program will be granted if a student has a successful interview.